Yamazaki93/S3Uploader/README.md

-# Codename Palladium
+# S3Uploader

-Something really in need of a good UI
+A minimalistic UI to conveniently upload and download files from AWS S3